dabrahams/www.boostcon.com/content/pages/about/sponsors.rst

 __ http://conservancy.softwarefreedom.org

-Organizations interested in sponsoring BoostCon 2009 or future conferences should contact the sponsorship coordinartor at: sponsorship@boostcon.com.
+Organizations interested in sponsoring BoostCon 2010 or future conferences should contact the sponsorship coordinator at: sponsorship@boostcon.com.